irrdnet/irrd/docs/development/storage.rst

 * `serial_oldest_journal`, `serial_newest_journal`: the oldest/newest serial
   recorded in the local RPSL journal.
 * `serial_last_export`: the serial at which the database was last exported.
-* `serial_newest_mirror`: the last serial seen from an NRTM mirror, i.e.
+* `serial_newest_mirror`: the last serial seen from an NRTMv3 mirror, i.e.
-  NRTM queries to the mirror are resumed from the serial.
+  NRTMv3 queries to the mirror are resumed from the serial.
 * `force_reload`: flag that can be set by an admin to force an full re-import of a mirrored source.
 This will be performed at the next update for this mirror.
   The flag will automatically be set back to false.